Connect with others who understand.

 • Vitamin deficiency and/or malnutrition

 If you have leukopenia, you may have an increased risk of infections.
+Your doctor may do more tests to find out what’s causing the low WBC count.

-How Can Psoriasis Affect WBCs?
+How Can Psoriasis Affect White Blood Cells?

-High White Blood Cell Count
+Psoriasis and High White Blood Cell Count

-Low White Blood Cell Count
+Psoriasis and Low White Blood Cell Count

-Neutrophil-to-Lymphocyte Ratio
+Psoriasis and Neutrophil-to-Lymphocyte Ratio

 Your doctor may use the results of your WBC count to calculate a neutrophil-to-lymphocyte ratio (NLR).
-Studies have found this ratio is commonly higher in people with psoriasis.
+Studies have found that this ratio is commonly higher in people with psoriasis.
 Researchers are currently investigating whether the NLR could help diagnose different types of psoriasis and assess how well your psoriasis treatment is working.

-Can Psoriasis Medications Affect WBC Counts?
+Can Psoriasis Medications Affect White Blood Cell Counts?

-Oral Treatments and WBCs
+Oral Treatments and White Blood Cells

 Psoriasis oral treatments are small-molecule drugs that target your immune system to decrease inflammation caused by psoriasis.
 These medications can affect your WBC count by suppressing your immune system.

-Biologic Treatments and WBCs
+Biologic Treatments and White Blood Cells

 Biologic treatments are protein-based drugs given by an injection into the skin or vein that target specific parts of the immune system.
-Biologics for the treatment of psoriasis are also associated with a decrease in WBC count, especially a decrease in neutrophils.
+Biologics for the treatment of psoriasis are also associated with a minor decrease in WBC count, especially a decrease in neutrophils.

-Symptoms of High or Low WBC Count
+Symptoms of High or Low White Blood Cell Count

 Not everyone with a high or low WBC count will have symptoms.
 Symptoms of either a high or low WBC count can include: